jeremy-block/ProvMetrics/readme.md

 ## Usage

-Prepare a CSV file containing the interaction history of the people doing investigations.
+Prepare a folder containing the interaction history logs of the people doing investigations (JSON format.
+Each document is a session).
-Run the main script by executing node main.js in your terminal or command prompt.
+Run the main script by executing `node controller.js` in your terminal or command prompt.
-The script will prompt you to enter the name of the CSV file containing the interaction history data.
-Once the file is loaded, the script will calculate different analysis metrics and display them on the console.
+The script will load in the data, calculate metrics and report the results in the output folder.

 ## Available Metrics

 The following analysis metrics are calculated by the script:

-**None at this time**
+**Interaction Counts.**

 Additional information about each metric can be found in the [metric description](modules/metricdescription.md) file in the `modules` folder.